-Have an organized and better overview of your companies’ financial behavior by combining reports using QuickBooks Desktop, a third party application, or Excel.
+Have an organised and better overview of your companies’ financial behaviour by combining reports using QuickBooks Desktop, a third party application, or Excel.

 |This is part of a series that covers how reports work and the common reporting tasks in QuickBooks Desktop.|

 Before you combine reports, take note of the following: